-Individual Instrument Contests will begin promptly at 9:30 AM.
-Contestants should be there at 9:00 to sign in.
-Instrumental contestants of different instruments (guitar, mandolin, dobro, flatpick guitar, banjo, fiddle) will be mixed together on the stage going one after the other and then the Band Contests will begin immediately following the Individual Contests so should be there standing by.
+Individual Instrument Contests will begin promptly at 10:00 AM.
+Contestants should be there at 9:30 to sign in.
+Instrument contests start in this order: mandolin, flatpick guitar, banjo, fiddle, and flatfoot/clogging.
+Band Contests will begin immediately following the Individual Contests so the bands should be standing by.

 If there are spaces still available a sign-up sheet will be located at the Oldtone Merchandise Tent at 4:00pm Thursday.
 Ticket holders may pre-register by emailing firstname.lastname@example.org.
 You must have a ticket or be a volunteer at the festival in order to participate.
 There are a limited number of spaces available in each category!

 *Each instrument contestant should plan to play for no more than 3 minutes.
 Please prepare 2 entrees, just in case.

 *Instrument contestants may have one person for accompaniment.

 *Remember, concepts such as tone, taste, timing, skill, and presentation will be considered in the judging.

 *Anyone participating in the contests agree that their image or music may be used in photo, audio, or video for use in festival promotion.
 All contestants agree to hold Oldtone Festival and its affiliates free of liability for any and all damages resulting from participation in the contest.